cajuncoding/GraphQL.RepoDB/README.md

 ## Implementation:
-TODO...
+*TODO... add implementation summary*

-/NOTE: The HotChocolate default behaviour will occur anytime a normal IEnumerable or IQueryable result is returned.
-This ia accomplished by ensuring that the new Sorring/Paging Providers have "right of first refusal" for handling, but will always default back to the existing HotChocolate Queryable implementations.
+*NOTE: The HotChocolate default behaviour will occur anytime a normal IEnumerable or IQueryable result is returned.
+This ia accomplished by ensuring that the new Sorring/Paging Providers have "right of first refusal" for handling, but will always default back to the existing HotChocolate Queryable implementations.*

-## Key Elements:
+## Configuration and Use:
 ### Startup Configuration - HotChocolate.PreprocessingExtensions
 1. Add the following initializer into the Startup.cs to enable these extensions.
   * All other elements of HotChocolate initialization are the same using the v11 API.